Overview

 Cards displayed in KCardGrid

-stretch vertically to fit their content, making a grid row height match its tallest card.
+stretch vertically to fit their content, making a

 Setting height on cards is discouraged.
 Instead, manage height bottom-up, for example by setting height on card sections, using text truncation, or other ways to limit its inner content.
 Such approaches ensure content tolerance, prevent from unexpected overflows or excessive height, and keep vertical alignment of card sections consistent on a grid row.
 This is especially important when dealing with unknown lenghts or amounts of content displayed in cards.
 Consider: